phpearth/docs/oop/autoloading.md

 composer.lock
 ```

-The `src` folder contains your application classes, the `vendor` folder is creaated
+The `src` folder contains your application classes, the `vendor` folder is created
 automatically by Composer when installing 3rd party packages or a framework.
 The
 `composer.lock` file is automatically handled by Composer and contains specific
 versions of your installed 3rd party packages.
 The `tests` folder can contain the